Hiking trail through the Scottish Highlands with views of a loch, forested hills, and dramatic skies above the glen.

 West Highland Way

-Scotland’s best-known long-distance walking trail, running 96 miles from Milngavie (near Glasgow) to Fort William beneath Ben Nevis.
-Expect lochside walking, highland passes, historic inns, and a deep connection to the landscape.
+Scotland’s most famous long-distance trail, running 96 miles from Milngavie to Fort William beneath Ben Nevis.
+Expect moorland plateaus, lochside walking, highland passes, and historic inns — a true Highland journey.

 Great Glen Way